“It’s me you need ta worry ‘bout now, Rat-boy. Me an’ Sue.”

 Mouse: Mouse’s brain twitches a little; he feels a part of himself break at that sudden twist of fate.

 GM: “Now, yer debt is $2,000.
 I’ma-gonna charge ya 10% interest a week, compounded weekly.
 Compound,” Bud states with emphasis, “Means it, lesse, ‘builds off the cumulative sum owed.’
 Makes the math look all funny.
 Yer min’mal weekly payment is $200.”

-“An’ that, Rat-boy,” he declares with another too-wide silver smile, “is what Sue an’ I are here fer today. $200.”
+“An’ that, Rat-boy,” he declares with another too-wide golden smile, “is what Sue an’ I are here fer today. $200.”

 Mouse: “I don’t have $200 on me!” he protests, his features numb with fright.

 GM: Bud clucks his tongue.
 “They ne’er do, Rat-boy, in ma line o’ work.
 They ne’er do.”

 Mouse: “I can pay you, though!” he exclaims.
 “I just need to get it!”

 GM: “Uh-huh, that there’s another thing they always say.
 It’s like rats an’ bitin’.
 They jus’ do it by reflex.”

 Mouse: “Does everyone in your line of work go to Tulane University?” he asks.
 He still looks frightened.
 “I can pay you!”